gematik/techblog/_posts/2024-12-17-check-tls-client-certificate-in-java.markdown

 Zertifikatsprüfung in der TI".<br/>
 Among other things, the document defines that the TLS handshake must be interrupted to validate the client's certificate.
-This leads to two main tasks:
+This results in 2 main tasks:

 1. Implementing a certificate validation process.
 2. Integrating this validation into the TLS handshake.